hyperledger/indy-hipe/text/0138-rich-schema-context/README.md

 ### Stored on ledger
 Contexts will be written to the ledger.
 The identifier for a context is a DID.
 This allows contexts to be resolved and dereferenced.
- Because the context is an immutable content object, i.e. one that cannot be modified by a controller, the id-string of its DID is the base58 representation of the first 18 bytes of the SHA256 hash of the canonical form of the value of the content property.
+ Because the context is an immutable content object, i.e. one that cannot be modified by a controller, the id-string of its DID is the base58 representation of the SHA2-256 hash of the canonical form of the value of the data object of the content property.
 The canonicalization scheme we recommend is the IETF draft
  [JSON Canonicalization Scheme (JCS).](https://tools.ietf.org/id/draft-rundgren-json-canonicalization-scheme-16.html)